leaf-ai/platform-services/README.md

 # platform-services
-A public PoC with functioning service using simple Istio Mesh running on K8s
+A public PoC with functioning services using a simple Istio Mesh running on K8s

-Version : <repo-version>0.7.1</repo-version>
+Version : <repo-version>0.8.0-feature-21-letsencrypt-aaaagmghmgb</repo-version>

-This project is intended as a sand-box for experimenting with Istio and some of the services we use in our Evolutionary AI services.
+This project is intended as a sand-box for experimenting with Istio and some example services in a similiar manner to what is used by the Cognizant Evolutionary AI services.
 It also provides a good way of exposing and testing out non-proprietary platform functions while collaborating with other parties such as vendors and customers.

+Because this project is intended to mirror production examples of services deploy it requires that the user has an account and a registered internet domain name.
+A service such as domains.google.com, or cloudflare is a good start.
+Your DNS registered host will be used to issue certificates on your behalf to secure the public connections that are exposed by services to the internet, and more specifically to secure the username and password based access exposed by the service mesh.

 # Purpose

 This proof of concept (PoC) implementation is intended as a means by which the LEAF team can experiment with features of Service Mesh, PaaS, and SaaS platforms provided by third parties.
 This project serves as a way of exercising non cognizant services so that code can be openly shared while testing external services and technologies, and for support in relation to external open source offerings in a public support context.